briansimiyuj/doctor-appointment-app/README.md

         a.
 Retrieve `openViewModal` and `openDeleteModal` functions from Document Tab Context
         b.
 Display buttons to download, view, and delete the document
         c.
 Attach event listeners to the buttons to call the respective functions when clicked: View button calls `openViewModal` function, Delete Button calls `openDeleteModal` function
+        d.
+Attach event listener to the download button to call the `downloadDocument` function from Download Document Hook

     3. Create a ViewDocumentModal component and mount it to the Document Tab component if `showViewModal` is true from Document Tab Context